Skip to contents

 evidence

-Pubmed ID of the variation's citation You can supply up to 20 values.
+Character or Numeric: (optional) PubMed ID of a variation's citation.
+You can supply up to 20 values.

 taxid